less than 30 mins

 Heat one tablespoon of the vegetable oil in a frying pan.
 Add the beef and fry for 1-2 minutes, turning regularly, or until browned all over.
 Remove the beef from the pan and set aside to cool.

-Wrap the fillet in heatproof clingfilm (see Top recipe tip) and roast in the oven for 30 minutes.
+Wrap the fillet in heatproof clingfilm or aluminium (see Top recipe tip) and roast in the oven for 30 minutes.